Back to Glossary

 What is creditworthiness assessment with alternative data?

-Alternative credit scoring offers valuable context for evaluating borrowers with limited or no credit history.
+Using alternative data for credit scoring offers valuable context for evaluating borrowers with limited or no credit history.
 It goes far beyond what traditional reports can show.

 Final thoughts on what is creditworthy